edwardlavender/flapper_sim/README.md

         path and array design, implements `sim_workhorse` to generate outputs.

-      - `sim_illustrate` illustrates the main outputs of the flapper family of algorithms.
+      - `sim_illustrate` illustrates the main outputs of the `flapper` family of algorithms.

+      - `sim_synthesise` synthesises the main results of applying the `flapper` family of algorithms to reconstruct patterns of space use for different array designs.

 2.  `data` contains data for the project.